-- 1. On Campus Confidential Advisors - a.
-Individuals wishing to obtain confidential assistance without making a report to the College may speak with one of the College's confidential advisors.
-Confidential advisors are available to discuss incidents or accusations of Sexual Assault, Dating Violence, Domestic Violence, Stalking, or Discrimination with both Complainants and Respondents in confidence, and provide emotional support in a safe and confidential space. - b.
-Confidential advisors generally only report to the College that an incident is alleged to have occurred without revealing any personally identifying information.

-- c.
-Disclosures to confidential advisors will not trigger the College's investigation into an incident. - d.
-All of the College's confidential advisors shall receive forty hours (40) of initial training regarding sexual violence and participate in six (6) hours of annual continuing education thereafter.
-In addition to providing confidential counseling, confidential advisors also provide emergency and ongoing support to individuals who have experienced or been accused of Sexual Assault, Dating Violence, Domestic Violence, or Stalking including: - Providing information regarding the individual's reporting options and possible outcomes, including making a report or a Formal Complaint under this Policy and notifying local law enforcement. - Providing information about available resources and services, including but not limited to services available on campus and through community-based resources such as sexual assault crisis centers, medical treatment facilities, counseling services, legal resources, medical forensic services and mental health services. - Providing information regarding orders of protection, no contact orders or similar lawful orders issued by the College or a criminal or civil court. - An explanation of the individual's right to have privileged, confidential communications with the confidential advisor consistent with applicable law. - Upon request and as appropriate, providing assistance in contacting campus officials, community-based sexual assault crisis centers, campus security, and/or local law enforcement; and/or - 2.
-Upon request, providing assistance with securing Supportive Measures and accommodations. - 3.
-Confidential Resources in the Community - 4.
-The following off-campus agencies also employ individuals available to assist members of the College community with issues relating to Sexual Assault, Dating Violence, Domestic Violence, or Stalking in confidence.
+- On-Campus Confidential Advisors - O Individuals wishing to obtain confidential assistance without making a report to the College may speak with one of the College's confidential advisors.
+Confidential advisors are available to discuss incidents or accusations of Sexual Assault, Dating Violence, Domestic Violence, or Stalking with both Complainants and Respondentsin confidence, and provide emotional support in a safe and confidential space. - o Confidential advisors generally only report to the College that an incident is alleged to have occurred without revealing any personally identifying information. - o Disclosures to confidential advisors will not trigger the College's investigation into an incident. - O All of the College's confidential advisors shall receive forty hours (40) of initial training regarding sexual violence and participate in six (6) hours of annual continuing education thereafter.
+In addition to providing confidential counseling, confidential advisors also provide emergency and ongoing support to individuals who have experienced or been accused of Sexual Assault, Dating Violence, Domestic Violence, or Stalking including: - Providing information regarding the individual's reporting options and possible outcomes, including making a report or a Formal Complaint under this Policy andnotifying local law enforcement. - Providing information about available resources and services, including but not limited to services available on campus and through community-based resourcessuch as sexual assault crisis centers, medical treatment facilities, counseling services, legal resources, medical forensic services and mental health services. - Providing information regarding orders of protection, no contact orders or similarlawful orders issued by the College or a criminal or civil court. - An explanation of the individual's right to have privileged, confidential communications with the confidential advisor consistent with applicable law. - Upon request and as appropriate, providing assistance in contacting campus officials, community-based sexual assault crisis centers, campus security, and/orlocal law enforcement; and/or - Upon request, providing assistance with securing Supportive Measures and accommodations.

+- Confidential Resources in the Community

+- The following off-campus agencies also employ individuals available to assist members of the College community with issues relating to Sexual Assault, Dating Violence, Domestic Violence, or Stalking in confidence.
 Disclosures to these entities will not trigger the College's investigation into an incident.
-Please note that limitations of confidentiality may exist for individuals under the age of 18. - a.
-National Sexual Assault Telephone Hotline 800-656-HOPE (4673) - b.
-State of Illinois Domestic Violence Hotline 877-863-6338 - c.
-Center for Prevention of Abuse 720 W. Joan Court, Peoria, IL 61614 800-559-7233 24-hour hotline - N. Process Once Complaint Is Made
+Please note that limitations of confidentiality may exist for individuals under the age of 18.

+- National Sexual Assault Telephone Hotline 800-656-HOPE (4673)

+- State of Illinois Domestic Violence Hotline 877-863-6338

+- Center for Prevention of Abuse

+720 W. Joan Court

+Peoria, IL 61614

+800-559-7233 24-hour hotline

+L. Process Once Complaint Is Made

-Once a complaint of sexual violence/assault, domestic violence, dating violence, stalking, or discrimination is made to the College, the complainant has several options such as, but not limited to:
+Once a complaint of sexual violence/assault, domestic violence, dating violence, or stalking is made to the College, the complainant has several options such as, but not limited to: